clauswilke/ggtextures/README.md

 ## Example

-Basic example of a textured rectangle:
+Basic example of a textured rectangle drawn with grid:

 ``` r
 library(ggtextures)